darshgun/atlaskit/docs/guides/03-linking.md

   },
 ```

-Secondly, make sure that you are building both dist types as part of your `bolt watch` command.
+Secondly, make sure that you are building both dist types as part of your `yarn watch` command.
 If you build one dist type, you chance the risk that the target repo is reading from the other dist type if it already exists.
 This issue usually only presents itself when running `yarn link`.

-Finally, ensure you're `bolt watch`ing the right package.
+Finally, ensure you're `yarn watch`ing the right package.
 If you are not watching the package you linked, you'll need to make sure you're using the [transitive dependency option B](#option-b) method of linking using `yarn link` so that your transitive dependency changes are picked up.

 <a id="lots-of-errors"></a>

-### There are a lot of errors being reported in bolt watch
+### There are a lot of errors being reported in yarn watch

 This is a known issue related to the fact that we are building a single package in isolation.
 Other atlaskit package types are not built and so typescript reports 'module not found' errors.
 These just result in types being coerced to any where used, so shouldn't cause a problem in the target repo.
 See the caveat in same caveats as [individual package builds](../../CONTRIBUTING.md#individual-package-builds)